As part of the #ShiftThePower Scotland Comic Relief Programme, we work alongside communities across Scotland to support Community Led Grant Making.

 This puts communities at the heart of designing and deciding how funds should be spent in their area.
 Each community funds work which addresses the four Comic Relief themes – Mental Health Matters, Gender Justice, Safe Place to Be, and Children Survive and Thrive.
 You can read more about these themes here.
 We are excited that this fund is open to both un-constituted and constituted community groups, alongside grassroots charities.

 The community will be funding local ideas and activities that bring people together over the summer.
-Grants of up to £500 are available and you can read more about what the community will be funding and who can apply here.
+Grants of up to £700 are available and you can read more about what the community will be funding and who can apply in the Methil Small Fish Information and Guidance.

-If you’d like to find out more, please sign up to one of the drop-in information sessions – you’ll find the details on how to do this in the ‘Information Sessions’ tab below.
+If you’d like to find out more, please come along to one of the drop-in information sessions – you’ll find the details in the ‘Information Sessions’ tab below.

 This Small Fish Fund is run by local people for local people.
 The aim is to support and encourage local groups to run activities.
 The money comes from Comic Relief for community led grantmaking in the local area.
-We have £20,000 and are using £5,000 for this first grants programme for summer activities.
+We have £15,000 for this first grants programme for summer activities.
 The grants are administered by Corra, and they are supporting the Doon the Dam group to run the fund.

 Doon the Dam is a group made up of local people who are each involved in community groups in the local area.
 The group came together to encourage community engagement around the River Leven project.